Share this Post

 Factors in Table 1 with slight plugging hazard may not need any filtration or other modifications.
 Moderate to severe hazards do not necessarily deem the water unsuitable, but may require some action prior to using for irrigation.

 If suspended solids are high, sand media filters are the recommended choice for both organic and inorganic particle filtration.
 Moderate to high pH and alkalinity can be adjusted with acid.
 Water hardness and dissolved iron and manganese can be reduced with potassium-based water softeners, filtration and reverse osmosis.
 If hydrogen sulfide is high, ion exchange resins, activated carbon filters and sand filters can be used to remediate.
-Ozone treatment can also be used for concentrations up to 10 ppm.
+Ozone treatment can also be used to disinfect and oxidize water..

 Prior to injecting any products into an irrigation system, you must test the stability of your solution.
 This can be done by mixing 1 gallon of the irrigation water to be used with the recommended rate of nutrients and additives.
 Be sure to mix well and leave for 24 hours.
 If any signs of precipitation or cloudiness occur after 24 hours, water filtration and/or pH adjustment may be necessary to avoid clogging.